 Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition at fair value through profit or loss.
 Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
-Financial assets at fair value through profit or loss are carried in the Consolidated Statements of Financial Position at fair value with changes in fair value recognized in finance income and finance costs on the Consolidated Statements of Comprehensive Loss.
+Financial assets at fair value through profit or loss are carried in the consolidated statement of financial position at fair value with changes in fair value recognized in finance income and finance costs on the consolidated statement of comprehensive income (loss).